Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a researcher working on computer vision and machine learning.
+My research areas include image synthesis, image understanding, and scene parsing and segmentation.
+I have been working with natural, outdoor scenes and remote sensing images (both aerial and satellite).

+In image synthesis, I have worked on image-to-image synthesis, multi-image fusion, and novel view synthesis.
+I have worked on weakly supervised segmentation and change detection for remote sensing applications.

+Recently, I have been working on large language models (LLMs) such as GPT.
+I have implemented GPT-Nano, a light-weight alternative of GPT-2 and GPT-3.
+I am currently working on efficient fine-tuning a 20 billion GPT model on a single GPU (blog post coming soon).

-Broadly, my research is about combining information from multiple images for scene understanding and image synthesis.
-I did PhD from University of Kentucky.
-During PhD, I was a member of the [Multimodal Vision Research Lab](http://mvrl.cs.uky.edu/) working with [Dr. Nathan Jacobs](https://jacobsn.github.io/).
+During PhD from the University of Kentucky, I was a member of the [Multimodal Vision Research Lab](http://mvrl.cs.uky.edu/) working with [Dr. Nathan Jacobs](https://jacobsn.github.io/).
 My co-advisor was [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung).
+My PhD research was about combining information from multiple images for scene understanding and image synthesis.

-I am currently working at Kitware Inc. as a senior research and development engineer.
-This is the link to [my Kitware page](https://www.kitware.com/usman-rafique/).
+After finishing PhD, I worked at [Kitware Inc.](https://www.kitware.com/) as a senior research and development engineer for 1 year and 9 months.

-My old website from my teaching days is [available here](https://sites.google.com/site/mtsengg/) (no longer maintained).
+My old website from my teaching days is [available here](https://sites.google.com/site/mtsengg/).

+**Update July 2023**
+I am now looking for new opportunities :) Feel free to reach out, my contact details are on the left panel.

 ## Research Projects
 [Near-Remote Sensing](http://urafique.com/revisiting_nrs/)